 An annotation by Harrison Meyer, Staff Editor

 When a defective medical product injures a consumer, she can retain counsel and file a claim against its manufacturer.
 What if it injures eighty million consumers across multiple continents?
 While the single consumer’s ability to recover largely relies on the merits of her claim, the eighty million’s collective ability to recover lives or dies with procedural rules.
 Those rules differ between the United States and European Union.
 This annotation compares the effect of these differences in the products liability context using the high-profile Vioxx litigation as an example.
-Part II gives an overview of the general liability regime of each jurisdiction.
+Part II overviews the general liability regime of each jurisdiction.
 Part III details the case of Vioxx.
 Part IV outlines the elements of an E.U. agreement to expand collective redress procedures.
 Part V asks whether the agreement is the best way for policymakers to address the inability of European consumers to recover in mass harm cases, ultimately concluding it is not.

 II.
 Current Law

-A liability regime as used in this annotation is broadly a function of two factors: (1) substantive legal claims (and defenses to these claims) (e.g. strict liability, negligence, breach of warranty, etc.), which set a ceiling for recovery; and (2) procedural rules (e.g. class or mass action procedures, contingent fee and loser-pays rules), which determine how and when substantive claims are brought, if at all.
+A liability regime as used in this annotation is broadly a function of two factors: (1) substantive legal claims (and defenses to these claims) (e.g. strict liability, negligence, breach of warranty, etc.). which set a ceiling for recovery; and (2) procedural rules (e.g. class or mass action procedures, contingent fee, and loser pays rules), which determine how and when substantive claims are brought, if at all.
 This annotation focuses on procedural rules, particularly class actions.

 The U.S. class action, “[t]hat most American of judicial procedures,” is a controversial tool; it provides access to the courts for class members who cannot themselves afford to sue, promising to address the problems of inconsistent judgments and duplicated litigation expenses.
 In contrast, E.U. consumers have nothing like the U.S. class action; the European Commission recently panned E.U. collective redress procedures as in need of expansion, particularly in the mass harm context which is typical of defective medical products.